-The southern state of Louisiana offers a plethora of programs for single moms to better their lives and that of their children.
+The southern state of Louisiana offers a plethora of benefit programs for single moms to better their lives and that of their children.

 In Louisiana, the general rule is that you cannot get more than 24 months of FITAP payments in a 60 month period and a lifetime limit of 60 months.